Published On: Sep 03 2013 12:12:13 PM CDTUpdated On: Sep 09 2014 01:00:00 AM CDT

 1980: Actress Michelle Williams, known for the TV show "Dawson's Creek" and her Academy Award-nominated roles in "Brokeback Mountain," "Blue Valentine" and "My Week with Marilyn," is born in Kalispell, Montana.
 Williams has also starred in movies like "Halloween H20," "I'm Not There," "Shutter Island" and "Oz the Great and Powerful."

 1979: Tracy Austin, at age 16 years and 9 months, becomes the youngest player to win the U.S. Open women’s tennis title.
+She's seen here the following year at Wimbledon.

 1978: Film executive Jack Warner, who became the president and driving force behind the Warner Bros.
 Studios, dies of a heart inflammation at the age of 86 in Los Angeles, California.